 What happens when two friends who share a love of cookie decorating get together?
-They make penguin cookies.
+They make penguin cookies of course.

 I have a great friend named Johnna.
 She lives about an hour away from me so we don’t get together as much as we would like.
 But when we do get together, we have fun talking about family, work, life, and cookies.
 There is always a lot of cookie talk.
 And sometimes like this week we actually get to decorate.